 Originated from the Latin meaning ‘New Scotland,’ Nova Scotia is one of the only three Canadian Maritime Provinces located on the North Atlantic Coast of North America.
 Nova Scotia is almost surrounded by water and is famous for high tides, lobsters, cod, fish, blueberries, and apples.
+Do you need more reasons to visit Halifax!

 A military city with Navy shipyards, fishing, coal mining, agriculture, natural Gas and then Tourism, Halifax, is the first permanent European settlement in the region.
 Halifax, Capital of Nova Scotia is the major cultural and historical hub apart from its modern-day tourism attractions and its music and nightlife.
 Halifax is home to a number of art galleries, theatres and museums.
 During World War II, Halifax was a major North American port for trans-Atlantic convoys carrying arms and supplies to Western Europe.
 Tourism per se Halifax’s demonstrates Nova Scotia’s culture, coastline and its beautiful scenery.